 Based on these wonderful pictures, our design team developed the idea of combining an image from nature with a dreamlike object that points to our digital future.
 To create the «Swiss Crypto Marvels», our design team collected topographical data that was transferred to the digital world using terrain modelling tools.
 With the collection, our designers aimed to expand the image of the landscape and stimulate the imagination of the viewer.
 The final result aimed to connect continuity with change through futuristic objects.

 Actions towards climate neutral NFT campaigns

 As a charitable organisation geared toward creating an impact on society, one key element of this NFT campaign has been environmental consciousness.
 Cryptocurrencies and blockchain applications are known for their significant energy use and CO2 emissions.
-Headlines such as “Bitcoin uses more electricity annually than the whole of Argentina” caused a stir, even before the energy crisis provoked by the Russian invasion of Ukraine.
-However, to ensure the climate-neutrality of the NFT campaign, we have taken two main actions:
+Headlines such as “Bitcoin uses more electricity annually than the whole of Argentina” caused a stir, even before the energy crisis provoked by the Russian invasion of Ukraine in 2022.
+However, to ensure the climate-neutrality of the NFT campaign, we took two main actions:

 Proactively shaping technological developments by establishing a branch in the metaverse

 Since Mark Zuckerberg renamed his company "Meta" at the end of 2021, the topic has been on everyone's lips.
 However, the idea of a virtual world is by no means new.
 The metaverse concept was described as early as 1992 in the novel Snow Crash by Neil Stephenson, and the platform “Second Life” provided first experiences in the early 2000s.
 It is only 20 years later that we are getting closer to the concept of a virtual world in which people move and interact with each other and with objects as 3D avatars and later as photorealistic holograms.
 This is made possible through hardware, networking power, strong computing power and technological advancements such as graphics power, virtual reality and augmented reality.